 Federal Requirements on Early Intervention Services in Natural Environments

-Part C of IDEA describes services for infants and toddlers with disabilities (birth to 3) and their families.
+Part C of IDEA describes services for infants and toddlers with disabilities ages birth–2 and their families.

-- §1432(4)(G) To the maximum extent appropriate, are provided in natural environments, including the home, and community settings in which children without disabilities participate.
+- to the maximum extent appropriate, are provided in natural environments, including the home, and community settings in which children without disabilities participate."

 - to the maximum extent appropriate, early intervention services are provided in natural environments; and

-- §1436(d)(5) Content of the IFSP Plan: must "include a statement of the natural environments in which early intervention services will appropriately be provided, including a justification of the extent, if any, to which services will not be provided in a natural environment."
+- a statement of the natural environments in which early intervention services will appropriately be provided, including a justification of the extent, if any, to which the services will not be provided in a natural environment;

-Under Part C, services are required to be provided in the child's natural environment to the maximum extent possible.
-Relevant sections of the current Part C regulations (2011) are:
+Part C services are required to be provided in the child's natural environment to the maximum extent possible.
+Relevant regulations include